 I’ve been editing my last post in my head every day since I wrote it.

 The ending is too abrupt, I decided.
-Pieces like this from writers I liked usually have a third act about some sociological theory explaining the story in the first two thirds.
+Pieces like this from good writers usually have a third act about some sociological theory that contextualizes for the story.
 I tapped down notes:

 - Haidt says liberals prioritize care/fairness, conservatives value care/fairness/loyalty/authority/sanctity equally

-- Yglesias substack on policy for a low-trust world very good and relevant not just for thinking about America but also what solutions I should prefer at work
+- Low-trust world substack very good and relevant not just for thinking about America but also what I should prefer at work

 - Liberals being more neurotic (this is important right)